Major Milestones in the Journey of COVA

 2010: Initiated the concept and process for Peace and Equity Audit in Development Planning.
 Proposal submitted to the Planning Commission, Government of India.

-2011: Appealed in the High Court of Andhra Pradesh against assigning census work to school teachers during school hours and obtained a favourable order from the High Court.
+2011: Appealed in the High Court of Andhra Pradesh against assigning census work to school teachers during school hours and obtained a favorable order from the High Court.

-2011: Repeat of Partners in Victory- Flags for Peace Campaign- during the World Cup Semi Finals at Mohali where thousands of flags of both India and Pakistan were distributed to the spectators to promote cordial atmosphere in the stadium that cheered good cricket!
+2011: Repeat of Partners in Victory- Flags for Peace Campaign- during the World Cup Semi-Finals at Mohali where thousands of flags of both India and Pakistan were distributed to the spectators to promote a cordial atmosphere in the stadium that cheered good cricket!

 2012: Proposed the Concept of MDG Plus for the Post 2015 Process for the attainment of Millennium Development Goals.

-2013: Initiated COVA Financial Inclusion Facilitation Centre to promote bank linkages and secure loans for the poor and marginalised.
+2013: Initiated COVA Financial Inclusion Facilitation Centre to promote bank linkages and secure loans for the poor and marginalized.

 2013: Proposed the concept of GEPS (GDP, Equity, Peace and Sustainability) Audit to the Planning Commission of India and for the G20 Process.